 Beyond those dominant players, make sure you are present on a smaller number of sites relevant to your vertical.

 Managing your reputation isn’t about collecting the most reviews in the world – yes, accumulating reviews is important, but even more important?
 Learn from reviews.
-By monitoring reviews, collecting feedback, and analyzing that data, you can uncover patterns in responses, such as people complaining about a consistently subpar response time at one of your branches.
+By monitoring reviews, collecting customer feedback, and analyzing that data, you can uncover patterns in responses.
 Your branches can also learn from each other by analyzing patterns of positive reviews from one branch to the next.

-Doing all this requires synthesizing large amounts of customer data, both structured (e.g., formal customer reviews on a website) and unstructured (e.g., reviews that people leave on social).
+Doing all this requires synthesizing large amounts of customer data, both structured and unstructured.
 This is why businesses are increasingly turning to artificial intelligence to scan vast amounts of data and report it.
 Reputation offers a software platform to help mortgage lenders ask for reviews, respond to them, and learn from them.
-Our platform uses forms of artificial intelligence such as natural language processing to find those crucial patterns hiding in customer feedback.
+Our platform uses forms of artificial intelligence such as natural language processing to find those crucial patterns you find when you gather customer feedback.